eiglow/browser-proxy/README.md

 This, of course, relies on the proxy server itself not being blocked.

-*This software was tested using PHP 7.0 on Apache for Windows, using other versions may have unintended sideffects.*
+*This software was tested using PHP 7.0 on Apache for Windows, using other versions of PHP may have unintended sideffects.*